How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 GBP/USD 1H Chart

-Between 21 May to 1 June 2022, the consolidation in the GBP/USD chart produced several market tops and bottoms.
+Between 21 May to 1 June 2022, the consolidation in the GBP/USD chart produced several double top and double bottom patterns.

 GBP/USD 1H Chart